particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch5.md

 ---
 word: Controlling your devices from the cloud
-title: Controlling your devices from the cloud
+title: Session 5 - Controlling your devices from the cloud
 order: 6
 columns: two
 layout: workshops.hbs
 ---

-# Chapter 5: Controlling your devices from the cloud
+# Session 5 - Controlling your devices from the cloud

 | **Project Goal**            | Process sensor data in the cloud, and publish events to control an RGB LED on your Photon.                 |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------- |